The VICTUS Cataract Laser

 Recovery is the same.
 There can be some initial blurriness during the immediate postoperative period.
 Your eye and entire visual system needs some time to heal after the removal of the cataract and adapt to the intraocular lens that replaced it.

-Many patients report clear vision within several hours after cataract surgery, but others may need a few days.
+Many patients report a clear vision within several hours after cataract surgery, but others may need a few days.
 Sometimes patients report some dry eye or a feeling of scratchiness in the eye after cataract surgery.
 These symptoms subside quickly, usually by the next morning, as your eye heals.

 Most eyes are considered fully healed by one month after surgery when the postoperative medications are discontinued.